BEagle1984/silverback/docs/_docs/1-quickstart/105-message-broker.md

 ## Sample configuration

 The following example is very simple and there are of course many more configurations and possibilities.
-Some more details are given in the dedicated [Broker Configuration Explained]({{ site.baseurl }}/docs/configuration/endpoint) section.
+Some more details are given in the dedicated [Broker Configuration Explained]({{ site.baseurl }}/docs/configuration/endpoint) section, covering RabbitMQ as well.

 ```c#
 public void ConfigureServices(IServiceCollection services)